EU proposes ban on Russian oil imports - KESQ

 Crude oil supply would be phased out within six months, and imports of refined oil products by the end of 2022, she added.

-News of the proposal, which still needs the approval of all EU member states, boosted crude oil prices.
-Brent futures, the global benchmark, rose 2.4% to $107 a barrel, while US oil futures were up 2.7% at $105 a barrel at 3.30 am ET.
+News of the proposal, which still needs the approval of all EU member states, boosted crude oil prices by more than 3.5%.
+Brent, the global benchmark, was trading at nearly $109 a barrel, while US oil futures were at $106 a barrel at 7.20 am ET.

 Oil prices have risen by about 40% since the start of the year on fears that Russia’s invasion of Ukraine will deliver a supply shock, fueling inflation and piling pressure on European economies.